TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

             cases.

             You can specify multiple cdrom options when booting a VM.
-They will be attached in the order they appear on the cmdline.
+They will be attached in the order they appear on the command line.

           disk=/path/to/disk,[ide|scsi|virtio]